AvatarasS/telnyxTest/README.md

 ### Running Tests

 - Run ```npm run gui``` to open Cypress GUI.
-- Run ```npm run headless chrome``` to start the test runner in headless mode and run all tests in the Chrome browser without opening the GUI.
+- Run ```npm run headlessChrome``` to start the test runner in headless mode and run all tests in the Chrome browser without opening the GUI.

 ### Test Cases